Dynatrace provides you with a number of ways to monitor your database performance.

 Dynatrace provides you with insights into the database load, response times, and failure rates.
-Even connection aquisition times can be monitored.
+Even connection acquisition times can be monitored.
 As Dynatrace is a full-stack solution, it also provides insights from the infrastructure perspective of your databases—just by deploying OneAgent on the database hosts.
 This adds a second view into health metrics like CPU or memory utilization and even network health.
 Even log files are included in the analysis.
-If you can't install OneAgent on a database host itself, you can get visibility through our integrations with cloud providers (AWS and Azure) by using an ActiveGate plugin or by reporting important metrics via a custom device that you set up.
+If you can't install OneAgent on a database host itself, you can get visibility through our integrations with cloud providers (AWS and Azure) by using an ActiveGate extension or by reporting important metrics via a custom device that you set up.

-With Dynatrace database monitoring you can:
+With code-level database monitoring you can: